fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 Install docker in your local machine by selecting your OS and hitting install from this [link](https://docs.docker.com/install/) (this installation includes `docker-compose` as well).

-Next step is to refer to the `Create Broker Config Files` section of this documentation to copy and rename config files, if choose to use the default configs.
+Next step is to refer to the `Create Broker Config Files` section of this documentation to copy and rename config files, if you choose to use the default configs.

-After you successfully installed Docker, make sure the docker daemon running on your local machine by running `docker version` and make sure you have your configs set up, run the following command in the root level of this backend repository:
+After you successfully installed Docker, make sure the docker daemon is running on your local machine by running `docker version` and make sure you have your configs set up.
+Run the following command in the root level of this backend repository:

-`docker-compose up -d`  This command will spin up the postgres container `dataact-postgres`, build your backend image `broker-backend` and run the two service `dataact-broker` and `dataact-validator`.
-This will take longer the first time because it's building the image and installing the requirements.
-You can rebuild your base container by doing `docker-compose build` if your requirements.txt changes.
+- `docker-compose up -d`  This command will spin up the postgres container `dataact-postgres`, build your backend image `broker-backend` and run the two service `dataact-broker` and `dataact-validator`.
+This will take longer the first time because it's building the image and installs the requirements.

+These commands are useful for debugging but is optional:

+- `docker-compose build` rebuilds your base image. example: you would do this if your requirements.txt changes.

+- `docker-compose down` shuts down all your local containers and removes them.
+This may help debug some problems.
+You can always spin up your containers again by doing `docker-compose up -d`.

-Wait about 30 seconds for everything to come up (first time setup can take up to 8 minutes) then login/ssh to the backend broker container with this command:
+Wait about 30 seconds for everything to come up (first time setup can take up to 8 minutes).
+At this point you can go to your browser and hit the broker api by going to `http://127.0.0.1:9999/v1/current_user/`.

+Run these commands to login/ssh to the broker and validator containers:

-`docker exec -it dataact-broker /bin/bash` and login/ssh to the backend validator container with:
+- `docker exec -it dataact-broker /bin/bash` login/ssh to broker.

-`docker exec -it dataact-validator /bin/bash`
+- `docker exec -it dataact-validator /bin/bash` login/ssh to validator.

-This will take you to the workspace directory within the dataact-backend container that will have your backend repository mounted so changes in that repository will also be changed within the container.
-This means developers can change the files locally and it will reflect what if they want to run them within the container.
+This will take you to the workspace directory within the dataact-broker and dataact-validator containers respectively, that will have your backend repository mounted so local changes in that repository will also be changed within the container.

+#####set up with existing postgres
 If you want to use postgres on your local machine, change the config to point to your host IP.
 If you are using docker version `17.06` and have a mac use `docker.for.mac.localhost` instead of IP.
 If you are using `17.12.0` substitute `docker.for.mac.host.internal` and for `18.03.0` and higher use `host.docker.internal` for your host IP to connect to your local machine.

-At this point you can go to your browser and hit the broker api by going to `http://127.0.0.1:9999/v1/current_user/`.
 ### Adding log messages

 Of course, if nothing is being logged, you won't be able to see application